 None of which was recycled of course in this week’s principal TV interviews as he returned to the commercial pop spotlight with a new dancetrack, Amazing Grace, the first release by a new label, Decode Records.
 They have boosted George’s vocals with luminous support from Portuguese singer Ana Lains.

 In a cosy breakfast sofa chat for GMTV today, there were chill echoes of those other insouciant jailbirds, the former politicians Jeffrey Archer and Jonathan Aitken, when George showed little sign of remorse for the offences that landed him in jail.
 Neither did the airhead presenter Lorraine Kelly raise the issue.
 At least in his grilling by CNN viewers online somebody called Hillary asked: “What do you think the meaning of your life is?”
-And later onscreen on Monday, George did allow one glimpse of reflection.

-“The biggest change for me in past two years was getting sober.
+Later on Monday, George did allow one glimpse of reflection onscreen: “The biggest change for me in past two years was getting sober.
 I went into prison sober, with a completely clear head, in a very Zen frame of mind.
 I was a totally different person by the time I went to prison.
 It was a challenge.
 I discovered it was like being back at school.”

 On the genesis of Amazing Grace, he said: “The song is about realising I have the best job in world.
 In my life there have been so many moments when I’ve been in amazing places and haven’t really been there because I’ve been arguing with someone.
 I’ve been at the Taj Mahal or the Grand Canyon having a row about something really petty.
 So what I try to do now is be present in everything I do, however mundane or however exciting… It’s also about searching for some sort of grace.
 It’s a spiritual song.”